 I recently created a chatbot on this site.
 You can see it in the lower right corner.
 If you click on it, it will interact with you.

 Businesses use these bots to interact with customers without having a live person to man it.
 What’s good about this is that you can learn how to create these chatbots and then sell them.
-I used the product called Conversiobot to create my chatbot.
+I used a product called Conversiobot to create my chatbot.
 It’s easily customizable, and they have full step-by-step instructions so that it’s easy to understand how to put it together.
 Click here to see my Conversiobot review.

 Get Paid to Take Surveys